-“Last year we were just four childhood friends, reuniting in our home town of Poway for a jam session,” says Johnny Airplane, singer-guitarist for Monkeys in Space.
+“We were just four childhood friends, reuniting in our home town of Poway for a jam session,” says Johnny Johnny Rukkus, ala Johnny Airplane, singer-guitarist for Monkeys in Space.

 “We realized we’re all still young — in our early 20s — so we still have a fair shot at chasing our dream.
 Now we frantically fight the pull of the blue-collar world.
 We put our professional lives on hold, accepted minimum-wage jobs, and formed the band that we hope will save rock ’n’ roll.”

-The group self-financed their 2010 EP, In Light of Recent Events, playing around town and sending promo material to every music-biz professional they can track down with wi-fi and a laptop.
+The group self-financed their 2010 EP, In Wake of Recent Events, playing around town and sending promo material to every music-biz professional they can track down with wi-fi and a laptop.

 “Before Nirvana was Nirvana, Kurt Cobain wrote to every record label he could find, begging them to sign his band.
 We’re gonna write to every label, promoter, agency, artist, manager, band, record store, venue, and radio station in the free world.”